Don’t Let a Chipped or Broken Tooth Ruin Your Holidays! Not only is a broken tooth inconvenient during the holidays, […]

-Children’s dental care is important but bringing your child to the dentist can be an anxious and difficult experience, especially if it’s your child’s first time.
+Kid’s dental care is important but bringing your child to a children’s dentist can be an anxious and difficult experience, especially if it’s your child’s first time.

 At Country Dental, our pediatric dentists have experience with children and education in child psychology.
 They know how to treat your child to ensure they are calm and have an enjoyable experience.

 At Country Dental, we know that for a young boy or girl, children’s dental care can be cause for trepidation.
-However, with years of experience in pediatric dentistry, dealing with hundreds of young patients, our pediatric dentists will cater to your child’s needs, ensuring that the children’s dental care they receive is comfortable, friendly, and enjoyable.
+However, with years of experience in pediatric dentistry, dealing with hundreds of young patients, our children’s dentist will cater to your child’s needs, ensuring that the dental care they receive is comfortable, friendly, and enjoyable.

 During the 1970s, only about 50% of Canadians regularly visited a dentist.
 By 2010, that number increased to about 75%.
 In that 40-year period, the improvements in dental health have been dramatic in Canada.